 The more closely related two people are, the more likely it is that they will have similar mistakes in their genes, inherited from the same parents.
 Therefore, brother and sister are likely to have similar mistakes in their genetic material.
 If there were to be a union between these two that produces offspring, children would inherit one set of genes from each of their parents.
-Because the genes probably have similar mistakes, the mistakes pair together and result in deformities in the children.
+Because the genes probably have similar mistakes, the mistakes pair together and result in genetic disorders in the children.

 Conversely, the further away the parents are in relationship to each other, the more likely it is that they will have different mistakes in their genes.
 Children, inheriting one set of genes from each parent, are likely to end up with some of the pairs of genes containing only one bad gene in each pair.
-The good gene tends to override the bad so that a deformity (a serious one, anyway) does not occur.
+The good gene tends to override the bad so that a disorder (a serious one, anyway) does not occur.
 Instead of having totally deformed ears, for instance, a person may have only crooked ones.
 (Overall, though, the human race is slowly degenerating as mistakes accumulate generation after generation.)

 However, this fact of present-day life did not apply to Adam and Eve.
 When the first two people were created, they were perfect.
 Everything God made was “very good” (Genesis 1:31).
 That means their genes were perfect—no mistakes.
 But when sin entered the world because of Adam (Genesis 3:6), God cursed the world so that the perfect creation then began to degenerate, that is, suffer death and decay (Romans 8:22).
 Over a long period of time, this degeneration would have resulted in all sorts of mistakes occurring in the genetic material of living things.